njgingrich/dotfiles/README.md

   your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get symlinked in when you run `script/bootstrap`.
+- **topic/\*.conflink**: Any file ending in `*.conflink` gets symlinked into your `$HOME/.config` directory.
+This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
+  These get symlinked in when you run `script/bootstrap`.
+For example, `zsh/zshrc.conflink` is symlinked to `~/.config/zsh/.zshrc`.

 ## install